HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 ### Types of Measures for Situational Awareness
 Just as [quality reporting](https://www.hl7.org/fhir/clinicalreasoning-quality-reporting.html) defines several types of measures, situational awareness measures also follow several common patterns.
-Examining the data being captured for Situational Awareness during the COVID-19 crisis, this guide has identified the following types of measures:
+Examining the data being captured for situational awareness during the COVID-19 crisis, this guide has identified the following types of measures:

 * Capacity and Utilization